hunyoungg/data_portfolio/README.md

 **Description:** This dataset contains data on how types of stressors can affect a student's mental health.

-**Goal:** To gain a deeper understanding on the different stressors faced by students of different gender, year of study and main stress source.
+**Goal:** To gain a deeper understanding on the different stressors faced by students of different genders, year of study and stressors.

 **Code:**